-6. Order of starting
+- 6. Order of starting - 6.1.

-- 6.1.
 The starting order of the teams in the first round is determined by a draw in the presence of the Ground Jury and the Chefs d'Equipe.
 The draw will take place at a time fixed by the OC in agreement with the Ground Jury. - 6.2.
 All the number ones start first in succession, then all the number twos and so on.
 The Chefs d'Equipe of teams comprising only three Athletes may choose in which of the three positions out of four they will start their Athletes. - 6.3.
 The starting order of the teams in the second round will be in the reverse order of the total Penalties in the first round of the best three Athletes in each team.
-In case of equality of Penalties the teams will retain the starting order of the first round. - 6.4.
+In case of equality of Penalties the teams will start in reverse order of the combined Penalties and times of their best three Athletes in the first round. - 6.4.
 The Athletes in each team start in the same order as in the first round. - 7.
 Number of teams and Athletes in the second round

-At the discretion of the OC, the best six (minimum) to eight (maximum) teams after the first round take part in the second round with four Athletes per team, except otherwise provided in paragraphs 4.2 and 5.2 above.
-If there are fewer than six teams participating in the first round, all teams, if not eliminated in the first round, may take part in the second round with four Athletes per team.
+At the discretion of the OC, the best six (minimum) to eight (maximum) teams after the first round take part in the second round with four Athletes per team, except as otherwise provided in paragraphs 4.2 and 5.2 above.
+If there are fewer than six teams participating in the first round, all teams, if not eliminated in the first round, may take part in the second round with four Athletes per team, respectively with three athletes if as provided in paragraphs 4.2 or 5.2 above.

-Those teams equal on Penalties for sixth, seventh or eighth place (depending on the number of teams to take part in the second round) will be separated by the total times of the three best Athletes of each team in the first round.
+Those teams equal on Penalties for sixth, seventh or eighth place (depending on the number of teams to take part in the second round) will be separated by the total times of the three best Athletes of each team in the first round (refer to paragraph 9.1 below).

-The OC must decide during the draw for the Nations Cup whether the home team will return for the second round as an extra team, if it is not qualified among the six to eight teams eligible to take part.
+The OC must indicate in the Schedule of the Event whether the home team will return for the second round as an extra team, if it is not qualified among the six to eight teams eligible to take part.
 The home team will only be permitted to return for the second round, if there is a difference of not more than eight Penalties between the home team and the last qualified team for the second round.